Hermit-commits-code/QuickTaskCreator/README.md

 - Assign tasks to users by mentioning them in `/task` or `/task-edit`
 - Message shortcut: "Create Task" from any Slack message (right-click → More actions)
 - Configurable task channel
-- Interactive buttons: Complete, Edit, Delete
+- **Block Kit interactive buttons:** Complete, Edit, Delete — appear on every task message for easy management directly in Slack
 - Lightweight storage (SQLite)
 - (Optional) Daily digest of open tasks